CristianaCaponio/eta_repository/README.md

             The stop is marked as delivered.
             (Optional) An SMS can be sent to the recipient to confirm delivery, though this functionality is currently commented out.
-            The route is updated to reflect remaining stops, and ETAs are recalculated with any delays applied based on ZIP codes from the zip_code.json file.
+            The route is updated to reflect remaining stops, and ETAs are recalculated with any delays applied based on ZIP codes.

         The updated route is saved in the database, with all times in UTC+0 format.